schreon/lispeln/README.md

 Quickstart
 ==========
-Just use the command `repl` to start an interactive read-eval-print loop:
+Just use the command `repl -i` or `repl --interactive` to start an interactive read-eval-print loop:

-    repl
+    repl -i
     >>> (+ 1 2)
     3